Is becoming a pet adoption counselor right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a pet adoption counselor is the right career path?
-Take the free CareerExplorer career test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a pet adoption counselor or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.